sliide/technical_task_fs/README.md

 # Interactive psql session (use -it flags for interactive mode)
 docker exec -it categories_postgres psql -U developer -d categories_db

+## Submission Requirements

+### Code Delivery
+- **DO NOT** push your solution to our public GitHub repository
+- Feel free to create either your own repository as a fork or **ZIP** your entire project directory and**EMAIL** the file to our recruiter

+### Documentation Requirements
+Your submission must include:

+1. A **README.md** file with:
+    - Clear setup instructions (assume we have a clean machine)
+        - Provide **complete setup instructions** - don't assume we have your tools installed
+        - Try to make your setup as easy to use as possible (Docker, one-command setup, etc.)
+        - Include any dependencies, environment variables, or configuration needed
+    - How to run the application
+    - Technology choices and reasoning
+    - Any assumptions made

+2. If you have decided to use AI, a **AI_USAGE.md** file with:
+    - The key prompts which you used
+    - Notes on how you guided the AI
+    - Details of how you validated the AI code

 ```

 ## Time Expectation